 Nicole is a rarity being one of the few women in North America to hold a HEMA Alliance Certification teaching historical fencing.
 As one of the world’s top female HEMA practitioners, Nicole has won multiple tournaments in several weapons types.
+She was at one time ranked number one in the world for women’s longsword.
 She is extremely well rounded in her practice and understanding of the art.
 Her specialties are the rapier, longsword, and dussack/messer.
 She is also known for her skill with the dagger/knife, and late period sword and buckler.

 Nicole is also the heart of Blood and Iron.
 She is the one who introduces you to Blood and Iron, answers your questions and concerns, looks after your accounts, and keeps things running smoothly.
 She also has a level C certificate in First Aid.